atlarge-research/graphalytics-platforms-powergraph/README.md

 * GNU Make (4.0)
 * OpenMPI or MPICH2 (if using PowerGraph distributed)

 Download [PowerGraph](https://github.com/dato-code/PowerGraph), unpack into any directory and compile/build using the instructions given by the authors.
-Note that Graphalytics does not support HDFS as data source for PowerGraph, so it is recommended to compile with the `--no-jvm` flag.
+Note that Graphalytics does not support HDFS as data source for PowerGraph, so it is recommended to compile with the `--no_jvm` flag.

-Finally, refer to the documation of the Graphayltics core on how to build and run this platform repository.
+Finally, refer to the documentation of the Graphalytics core on how to build and run this platform repository.

 ## PowerGraph-implementation-specific configuration